DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claim 2 (dependent on claim 1) recites the limitation “wherein the (a) drug includes (i) an amino group that may have a substituent”.
-To this point, it is noted that independent claim 1 discloses that “the (a) drug includes (i) an amino group that may have a substituent”.
+Claim 2 (dependent on claim 1) recites the limitation “wherein the (a) drug includes (i) an amino group that may have a substituent…”.
+To this point, it is noted that newly amended independent claim 1 discloses the use of “a drug selected from the group consisting of tetracaine, lidocaine, prilocaine, and pharmaceutically acceptable salts thereof“.
 Therefore, it is unclear how claim 2 narrows the scope of the claim upon which it dependents.
-Similar is applied to claims 7, 9, 10.
+Similar is applied to claim 6 (dependent on claim 1), to claim 10 (dependent on claim 9), and claim 20 (dependent on claim 7).
 Clarification is required.

 Claims 5, 8, 11 are rejected as being dependent on rejected independent claims 1, 7, 9 and failing to cure the defect.